LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 Consequently, ``required()`` and registered verifiers apply to the entry on which they are configured.
 The narrow value-alternative API does not currently provide a group-level annotation meaning "either representation is required."

+In Sidre, the callback entry retains the same signature metadata as an ordinary Inlet function and is tagged as an internal value alternative.
+The live Lua callable remains in memory.
+Inlet restart reconstructs containers and fields, not functions, so the tag prevents the internal callback group from being mistaken for a field.
+A persisted concrete value is reconstructed normally, while a Lua callback is not.

+Generated Sphinx and JSON Schema documentation describe the concrete value form.
+The internal callback entry is omitted: its storage name is not an input-file path, and JSON inputs cannot provide a Lua function.
+Document the callback form separately when exposing it as part of an application's Lua interface.

 Accessing
 ---------